Skip navigation

 Zoning systems can also help reduce energy bills by only cooling or heating the areas that need it.
 A professional installation expert can help design and install a zoning system that meets the specific needs and requirements of the home.
 By incorporating zoning options, homeowners can enjoy a more comfortable and energy-efficient air conditioning system that provides personalized comfort and cost savings.

-Boosting Energy Savings with Central Air Conditioning
+Save Energy with Central AC

 Smart thermostats can be integrated with central air conditioning systems to provide advanced control and energy efficiency.
 These thermostats can learn your schedule and preferences to optimize cooling and heating, leading to significant energy savings.
 Smart thermostats can also be controlled remotely through a smartphone app, allowing you to adjust the temperature and schedule from anywhere.
 Integration with other smart home devices, such as lights and security systems, can also be achieved for a comprehensive smart home experience.
 Some smart thermostats also include features such as geofencing, which can detect when you’re away from home and adjust the temperature accordingly.
 When choosing a smart thermostat, consider compatibility with your existing AC system, ease of use, and additional features to ensure seamless integration and optimal energy efficiency.
 By incorporating a smart thermostat into your central air conditioning system, you can enjoy enhanced comfort, convenience, and energy savings.

-AC Maintenance Tips After Installation
+Post-Installation AC Maintenance Tips

 After a successful air conditioning installation, regular maintenance is crucial for preserving the system’s performance and efficiency.
 Here’s how our HVAC professionals can assist with your ongoing maintenance needs:

-- Customized maintenance plans: To cater to your unique needs, our professionals can create tailored maintenance plans that prioritize your air conditioning system’s specific requirements and desired frequency of service.
+2. Customized maintenance plans: To cater to your unique needs, our professionals can create tailored maintenance plans that prioritize your air conditioning system’s specific requirements and desired frequency of service.
 Ensuring an efficient system is key to minimizing air loss and maximizing cooling performance.
 Maintenance plans can also include ventilation system checks as part of comprehensive HVAC systems maintenance.
 Maintaining a new AC unit can significantly improve efficiency and reduce energy costs.

-- Expert advice and support: Our HVAC professionals are always available to offer expert advice, support, and guidance related to your air conditioning maintenance needs, ensuring continued comfort and satisfaction.
+3. Expert advice and support: Our HVAC professionals are always available to offer expert advice, support, and guidance related to your air conditioning maintenance needs, ensuring continued comfort and satisfaction.

 Before installing a new air conditioning unit, it’s essential to ensure that all necessary permits are obtained and that the installation process complies with local building codes and regulations.
 Navigating these requirements can be complex, but working with certified technicians and reputable HVAC contractors makes the process straightforward and stress-free.
 The cost of permits typically ranges from $250 to $400, depending on your municipality, and this fee covers the necessary inspections and approvals to guarantee your air conditioning system is installed safely and up to code.
 A contractor must be licensed in the City of St. Louis to pull mechanical permits for HVAC installations.